rp729/07-Network-Programming/lab-4.md

 #### Lab 3B.2

 Create a TCP client.
 Pack the following values using network byte order: 12345, 56789, &, \*, 0x7d0, 0b11111010000.
 Send the packed hex to the TCP echo server.
 Have the server unpack and send the values back to the client.
-Also try encode\(\)/decode\(\) modules.
+Also try encode\(\)/decode\(\) modules and compare different types of encoding.

 Q1\) Which unpacked are the same?